iotaledger/streams/docs/libraries/c/getting_started.md

 # Getting Started
-The C bindings allow for you to build a Streams API to be pulled into other languages.
+The C bindings allow for you to build a Streams API which can be pulled into other languages.
 The streams instance underlying the bindings is built with the `sync-client` flag to ensure a compatible client interface using the `iota.rs iota-client` crate.